CLewisS/321-project/README.md

 ### Interface

 #### HTTP Request Methods
 - POST /service: Add a new service.
 Must contain a JSON object of the service values.
+The response contains the unique identifier for the service.

   - Service Attributes:
       - name (string): The title of the service